SchneiderInfosystems/FB4D/README.md

 ### Wiki

 This project offers a [wiki](https://github.com/SchneiderInfosystems/FB4D/wiki).
 Two example applications and a [Getting-Started](https://github.com/SchneiderInfosystems/FB4D/wiki/Getting-Started-with-FB4D) on the wiki will help you to start working with the library.
+For more detailed questions, the [interface reference](https://github.com/SchneiderInfosystems/FB4D/wiki/FB4D-Interface-Reference) will provide the answers you need.

 ### Prerequisites

 This library requires at least Delphi 10 Seattle.
-The sample projects are developed with Delphi 10.2 Tokio and ready for Delphi 10.3 Rio.
+The sample projects are developed with Delphi 10.2 Tokio and are ready for Delphi 10.3 Rio Update 2.

 ### Supported Platforms